TabbyML/tabby/docs/conversion.md

 ## Backward compatibility

-Converted models are backward compatibility.
+New versions of CTranslate2 are backward compatible with models that were previously converted.
 This compatibility is rarely broken, even for major versions.

 ```{attention}
 Forward compatibility is not guaranteed, however.
 The version loading the model should not be older than the version that converted the model.